John Calvin

 TrollDouglas Wilson

 There are many popular authors today who write from a Calvinist perspective, like John Piper, who sometimes have valuable insights to offer.
 Others, not so much.
 Who is the worst of today's Calvinists?
 Hands down, the answer is self-described 'paleo-Confederate' Douglas Wilson, a man who thinks Christians in the antebellum South practiced a godly and Biblical form of slavery.
 He accuses the anti-slavery abolitionists of rebellion against God: "Like abolitionism, all forms of race hatred or racial vainglory are forms of rebellion against God."
 (Southern Slavery As It Was, Steve Wilkins and Douglas Wilson).
+But slavery is just the jumping-off point.
+We've encountered him already as a pandemic-denier.
+It goes on and on.

 Today's Calvinists are a contentious lot, and some of them do not count this man, with his 'Federal Vision' scheme, as one of their tribe; others, however, think he is just fine, 'League of the South' baggage and all.
 You would expect someone who speaks glowingly about slavery to be radioactive, yet this man is often cited by members of this group as if he were a respected elder statesman.
 Perhaps not coincidentally, their demographic profile skews toward the white end of the human spectrum.
 Oddly enough, it was the same Piper, who is able to present Calvinism as winsome to a non-sectarian audience, who opened the door to him: